-If you want to continue working, think about whether to delay taking your State Pension.
+If you want to continue working, think about whether to delay taking your State Pension (external website).
 This could help boost your retirement income and if you’re over State Pension age, you won’t need to pay National Insurance any more – that could boost the average full time salary by around £2,500 a year.